Chitimacha: Subtribes

+Historical lifeways

-The Chitimacha established their villages in the midst of the numerous swamps, bayous, and rivers of the Atchafalaya Basin, "one of the richest inland estuaries on the continent."
+The Chitimacha established their villages in the many swamps, bayous, and rivers of the Atchafalaya Basin, "one of the richest inland estuaries on the continent."
 They knew this area intimately.
-The site conditions provided them with a natural defense to enemy attack and made these villages almost impregnable.
+The site conditions provided them with a natural defense against enemy attack and made these villages almost impregnable.
 As a result, they did not fortify them.
 The villages were rather large, with an average of about 500 inhabitants.
 Dwellings were constructed from available resources.
 Typically the people built walls from a framework of poles and plastered them with mud or palmetto leaves.
 The roofs were thatched.

 The Chitimacha raised a variety of crops, and agricultural produce provided the mainstay of their diet.
 The women tended cultivation and the crops.
-They were skilled horticulturalists, raising numerous, distinct varieties of corn, beans and squash.
+They were skilled horticulturalists, raising numerous, distinct varieties of corn, beans, and squash.
 Corn was the main crop, supplemented by beans, squash and melons.
 The women also gathered wild foods and nuts.
 The men hunted for such game as deer, turkey and alligator.
 They also caught fish.
 The people stored grain crops in an elevated winter granary to supplement hunting and fishing.

 Living by the waters, the Chitimacha made dugout canoes for transport.
 These vessels were constructed by carving out cypress logs.
-The largest could hold as many as forty people.
+The largest could hold as many as 50 people.
 To gain the stones they needed for fashioning arrowheads and tools, the people traded crops for stone with tribes to the north.
 They also developed such weapons as the blow gun and cane dart.
 They adapted fish bones to use as arrowheads.

 The Chitimacha were distinctive in their custom of flattening the foreheads of their male babies.
 They would bind them as infants to shape their skulls.
 Adult men would typically wear their hair long and loose.
 They were skilled practitioners of the art of tattooing, often covering their face, body, arms and legs with tattooed designs.
 Because of the hot and humid climate, the men generally wore only a breechcloth, and the women a short skirt.

 Like many Native American peoples, the Chitimacha had a matrilineal kinship system, in which property and descent passed through the female lines.
 The hereditary male chiefs, who governed until early in the 20th century, came from the maternal lines and were approved by female elders.
 Children were considered to belong to their mother's family and clan and took their status from her.
 Like other Native American tribes, the Chitimacha at times absorbed and acculturated other peoples.
 In addition, as Chitimacha women had relationships with European traders in the decades of more interaction, their mixed-race children were considered to belong to the mother's family and were acculturated as Chitimacha.

 The Chitimacha were divided into a strict class system of nobles and commoners.
 They had such a distinction that the two classes spoke different dialects.
 Intermarriage between the classes was forbidden.